 Another recent popular management technique to harass geese is the use of swans.
 The premise of this technique is that swans tend to be very aggressive in defense of their territory, especially during the breeding season, excluding other waterfowl from the area.
 As wild trumpeter swans are protected and cannot be employed for this purpose, nonnative mute swans are commonly used instead.
 (Note: Possession, sale, release, or use of mute swans in Illinois requires appropriate IDNR permits.)
-Unfortunately, mute swans only defend a territory from other birds during the short spring breeding season and they are much more tolerant of other waterfowl and may only defend the immediate area around their own nest.
+Unfortunately, mute swans only defend a territory, generally in the area near their nest, from other birds during the short spring breeding season and they are much more tolerant of other waterfowl the remainder of the year.

 It is not uncommon to find situations where mute swans and Canada geese are sharing the habitat (Figure 5), adding to any manure problem that may already exist.
 Mute swans can even attract Canada geese to water sources.
 They may also have negative impacts on other native wildlife and their foraging upon vegetation may be more destructive than that actually caused by geese alone.
 Therefore, the use of mute swans to deter Canada geese is not recommended.